 Tell myself that I am being paranoid.
 All eyes in the venue are not on Matilda and her bra belt dress.

 Ok so everyone is staring at us.

 Greet family members.
 Notice that a few frowns are cast at Matilda’s outfit.

 Speak to family members and my parents.
 My mother cannot believe my hell raising cousin, Maggie, has found someone to marry her.

 I can’t quite believe it myself.
-When her text came through a month ago, announcing her whirlwind engagement, I was eating a Snickers bar at the time and nearly choked in shock.
+When her text came through a month ago that she was getting married I was eating a Snickers bar at the time and nearly choked in shock.

 Everyone recalls Maggie’s legendary 5 day parties, the Ibiza holiday where she got arrested and her affair with the married man in her office.

 I am astonished at how much the family know about Maggie’s antics.
 I am so glad I am like a closed book to the family.

 Matilda announces to family members that ‘Aunty Maggie’ is her heroine.
 I look away as every adult in the room seems to chuck me a concerned look and my mother nudges me in the ribs.

 Sit in room where wedding ceremony is due to take place.
 Pretend I am listening to my mother rabbit on about her four-hour car journey down to wedding venue and her latest gall bladder issue.